 Salmon roe is one of the more accessible and generally better tasting fish roes available.
 In Japan, salmon roe—called ikura, borrowed from the Russian ikra—is used in making sushi, as is the sweet-tasting bright orange-red roe called tobikko that comes from flying fish, and that typically appears on California rolls in sushi restaurants.
 Note: most California rolls contain additive-filled imitation crab meat; simply request that the real crab be used.

 Salted, processed “caviar,” whether fresh or canned, is delicious with finely chopped onions and sour cream.
 Put a dollop of creme fraiche or sour cream on a good quality cracker or crispy pancake, top with the fish eggs and finely chopped onions.
 Unprocessed roe comes fresh, frozen, smoked or dried.
 If you are a fisherman and find roe in your fish, be sure to scoop it out and eat it on the spot—or save and serve with toast and butter when you get home.
 Your fish monger may also have fresh fish roe.
-Unprocessed frozen fish eggs are available online at Vital Choice.
+Unprocessed frozen fish eggs are available online at Vital Choice, one of our referral partners.

 But, how do you eat them?!

 Frozen eggs can be thawed and used as needed.
 Toss a few on the high-chair tray for baby; he will more often than not enjoy his “salty peas,” as Nina Planck, author of Real Food, calls them.
-Another easy way to incorporate fresh roe is to top a soft boiled, pasture-raised egg with a little scoop … or try blending a dollop into your next salmon salad with mayo http://www.cheeseslave.com/tag/homemade-lacto-fermented-mayonniase/.
+Another easy way to incorporate fresh roe is to top a soft boiled, pasture-raised egg with a little scoop or try blending a dollop into your next salmon salad … or these deviled eggs with homemade mayo.

-Dried fish roe is called for in the recipe below, and previously available at http://livesuperfoods.com/ but, it does not appear to be on their product menu now.
+Dried fish roe is called for in the recipe below, and previously available here, but it does not appear to be on their product menu now.
 If folks know of an alternative, trusted source for dried fish roe, let us all know!

 SMOKED SALMON AND FISH ROE DIP